eanders-ms/makekodu/README.md

 - [x] Implement tile compatibility filtering.
 - [ ] Create character from gallery sprite.
 - [ ] Actuator arbitration?
 Maybe.
-- [x] Movement blending?
-Maybe. (done, not sure we want it though).
+- [x] Movement blending.
-- [ ] Exclusive movement types?
-Maybe.
+- [x] Exclusive movement support.
 - [ ] Clicking "play": Delay entering play mode until A button is released.
 Otherwise brains can sense the button down from the click.
-- [ ] When a brain has dpad input, change "stop" button to show you have to push the "menu" button to get back to edit mode.
+- [ ] When any brain has input, change "stop" button to show you have to push the "menu" button to get back to edit mode.
 - [ ] Implement world boundaries.
 500x500?
 - [ ] Implement help for all modes.
 - [ ] Implement child rules - inherit targets from parent rule.